KansasAcademicDecathlon/playbook/ScoringSoftware.md

 1. Close the *Import Changes* window by clicking on the icon next to the *File* menu and clicking *Close*.
 1. From the *Setup menu*, select *Test*.
 1. The Essay test is missing because it was not part of the *answerkeyonline.txt* file.
 Click *Add New* to add the test.
    * Name: Essay
    * Number: 7
    * Test Type: Essay
    * Scanner: Apperson
    * Abbreviation: Essay
    * Total Questions: 2
    * Total Points: 1000
    * Points Per Question: 1000
    * Multiplier: 1.0
 1. Close the *Test Page* window by clicking on the icon next to the *File* menu and clicking *Close*.

 ## Importing Results

 1. Open the USAD Scoring Software on the PC and login.
 Verify the current contest is listed as the title of the window.
 1. From the *Setup* menu, select *Import*.
-1. From the *Import Changes* screen, check the *Objective Ansers* box.
+1. From the *Import Changes* screen, check the *Objective Answers* box.
-1. Click the *Browse* button, select the *objectiv.txt* [downloaded from the USAD Testing website](./OnlineTesting.md#download-objective-answers-and-keys), and click the *Upolad* button.
+1. Click the *Browse* button, select the *objectiv.txt* [downloaded from the USAD Testing website](./OnlineTesting.md#download-objective-answers-and-keys), and click the *Upload* button.
 1. Check the *Essay Answers* box and repeat with the *Essay.txt* file.
 See [Scoring Essays](./OnlineTesting.md#scoring-essays) for details.

 ## Generating Reports